saleor/saleor-docs/docs/api/error-handling.md

 ## Validation error

-This type of error occurs when user passed bad data as the mutation input.
+This type of error occurs when user passed invalid data as the mutation input.
 For example, while you are trying to create a new user, you are providing their email address and it happens to be already used in another user's account.
 It is therefore not unique and as a result you will get a validation error.

 Validation errors are part of the schema which means that we need to explicitly include them in the query to get them.
 For example in all mutations they can be obtained through the `errors` field.